 Baked panna cotta

-Mix the egg whites with chopsticks to cut the firmness without whipping them.
+Mix the egg whites with chopsticks to break down the stiffness without whipping them

-Put the fresh cream, milk and granulated sugar in a pot and heat it over a heater, mixing well with a spatula to prevent it from boiling.
+Put the cream, milk, and granulated sugar into a saucepan and heat over the stove, stirring frequently with a spatula to avoid boiling.
 (Around 40-50°C is best.)

-Strain [3] using a colander to remove any remaining charaza or other residue from the egg whites.
+Strain [3] through a colander to remove any chalaza or other particles remaining in the egg whites

-Place a large bat with soaking and timber towels, and arrange 12 molds there.
-Spread the caramel sauce all over the bottom of the mold to about 5mm from the bottom.
+Line a large baking tray with a cloth or dish towel and arrange 12 molds on it.
+Spread the caramel sauce evenly over the bottom of the molds, leaving about 5mm of the sauce on the bottom

-Pour [4] equally over the caramel sauce, then pour boiling water into the batter to about half the height of the mold.
+Pour (4) evenly over the caramel sauce, then pour boiling water into the pan until it is about halfway up the mold

-Once cooked, remove the heat and cool well in the fridge.
-Once it's cooled down, place the tip of the knife into the gap in the mold and place it on a plate.
-Topped with raspberries, mint and it's finished.
+Once baked, let cool and chill in the refrigerator.
+Once cooled, insert the tip of a knife into the gaps in the mold and arrange on a plate.
+Top with raspberries and mint to complete

 -